brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 This project automates the cleaning, merging, validation, and analysis of SEO data from multiple sources.

-The workflow combines Rank Tracker, Google Search Console, and Category Mapping data into a standardized dataset and generates automated reporting outputs for product theme performance and keywords requiring attention.
+The workflow combines Rank Tracker, Google Search Console, and Keyword Category Mapping data into a standardized dataset and generates automated reporting outputs for Product Theme performance and keywords requiring attention.

 The solution was built in Python using pandas and openpyxl and is designed to be reusable with future workbooks following the same input structure.

----

 ## Workflow